AMD won't be fixing a major security flaw on these older Ryzen CPUs

 This vulnerability is serious because it essentially exists as part of the CPU, so even if you wipe or replace your main drive, "it's still going to be there."
 Check out our full story on the Sinkclose vulnerability for more.

-* Prices last scanned on 9/7/2024 at 7:11 pm CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 5/14/2026 at 12:17 pm CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Kosta is a veteran gaming journalist that cut his teeth on well-respected Aussie publications like PC PowerPlay and HYPER back when articles were printed on paper.
 A lifelong gamer since the 8-bit Nintendo era, it was the CD-ROM-powered 90s that cemented his love for all things games and technology.
 From point-and-click adventure games to RTS games with full-motion video cut-scenes and FPS titles referred to as Doom clones.
 Genres he still loves to this day.
 Kosta is also a musician, releasing dreamy electronic jams under the name Kbit.